-If you’re searching for ways to get your gambling under control, keep reading to learn more about what self-exclusion means, how it works, and how you can voluntarily ban yourself from land-based and online casinos and betting sites in PA.
+If you’re looking for a way to take a break from gambling, keep reading to learn more about what self-exclusion means, how it works, and how you can voluntarily ban yourself from land-based and online casinos and betting sites in PA.

 What Is Self-Exclusion At A Casino?

-Self-exclusion is a way for gamblers to voluntarily ban themselves from placing bets at New Jersey online and land-based casinos.
+Self-exclusion is a way for gamblers to voluntarily ban themselves from any betting activities in the state of Pennsylvania for a predetermined period.

 Responsible Gambling Steps To Take Before Self-Exclusion

-The DGE also controls the self-exclusion list for both online and land-based casinos and betting services.
+The PGCB also controls the self-exclusion lists for online and land-based casinos and betting providers.

-How To Ban Yourself From Gambling In New Jersey
+How To Ban Yourself From Gambling In Pennsylvania

 Online Casinos Vs. Physical Casinos

-Remember that this is a completely voluntary step and only you can get your name on the list, which is why validating your identity is such an important part of the process.
+Self-exclusion is a completely voluntary step and only you can put your name on the list, which is why validating your identity is such an important part of the process.

-How To Remove Yourself From The Self-Exclusion List In New Jersey
+How To Remove Yourself From The Self-Exclusion List In Pennsylvania

 Online Casinos Vs. Physical Casinos

-Who To Contact in New Jersey If You Have A Gambling Problem
+Who To Contact In Pennsylvania If You Have A Gambling Problem

-Like other addictive behaviors, gambling issues should be taken seriously.
 Twelve-step programs like Gamblers Anonymous are helpful for gamblers aiming to keep themselves accountable and socialize with others who can relate to their struggles.